Multiracial Americans: Native American or Indigenous identity

+Contested Indigenous ancestry

 In the 2010 Census, nearly 3 million people indicated that their race was Native American (including Alaska Native).
 Of these, more than 27% specifically indicated "Cherokee" as their ethnic origin.
 Many of the First Families of Virginia claim descent from Pocahontas or some other "Indian princess".
 This phenomenon has been dubbed the "Cherokee Syndrome".
 Across the US, numerous individuals cultivate an opportunistic ethnic identity as Native American, sometimes through Cherokee heritage groups or Indian Wedding Blessings.

 Levels of Native American ancestry (distinct from Native American identity) differ.
 The genomes of self-reported African Americans averaged to 0.8% Native American ancestry, those of European Americans averaged to 0.18%, and those of Latinos averaged to 18.0%.
+However, most Latinos in the US are not Indigenous, even though most have a mix of European and Indigenous ancestry, as Indigenous belonging is determined by kinship, community ties, and language.
+In Latin America, people who are of mixed European and Indigenous ancestry are sometimes known as mestizos.